 Smilax Plant Uses

 In addition to its medicinal potential, Smilax can be made into numerous recipes.
 The young shoots are excellent eaten raw or as you would asparagus.
 Berries are delicious raw or cooked into a jam or jelly.
-Roots can be ground and dried and used like flour.
-The roots can also be used like any root vegetable – boiled, stewed, or roasted.
+Roots can be ground, dried, and used like flour.
+The roots can also be used like any root vegetable– boiled, stewed, or roasted.